niteshkr100/videoplayer/README.md

 ```sh
 npm run dev
 ```
-## To use Subtitle features click on Get Started
+## To use Subtitle features click on Get Started in the Home page of website
 it is a 2 page website